himyl/PAMIL/README.md

 }
 ```

+## Overview
-Here we provide an implementation of PAGAE/{PAGAE}$_{PO}$ in PyTorch, along with a minimal execution example (on the Cora dataset).
+Here we provide an implementation of PAGAE/PAGAEpo in PyTorch, along with a minimal execution example (on the Cora dataset).
 The repository is organised as follows:
 - `data/` contains the necessary dataset files;
 - `results/` contains the embedding results;
 - `layers.py` contains the implementation of a GCN layer;